thatwebagency/Project-Friday-TWA/README.md

 - Visual feedback

 ## Getting Started
-⚠️ **Warning**: Project Friday only works with Home Assistant Cloud connected (Nabu Casa) instances using your Nabu Casa remote URL.
-Currently resolving issue with LOCAL IP address setup.
 ⚠️ **Warning**: Project Friday is currently in active development.
 While functional, you may encounter bugs or incomplete features.
 Please report any issues on GitHub.

 ### Prerequisites
 - Python 3.8 or higher
-- Home Assistant instance (Nabu Casa)
+- Home Assistant instance (Nabu Casa or Local)
 - Weather API key from [weatherapi.com](https://www.weatherapi.com)

 ### Clean Installation